 In the first column, Applicants should only list the names of the investors that have provided capital to fund QEIs received by the Applicant (or a Subsidiary CDE).
 If the Applicant has used the leveraged structure to receive QEIs from investment funds or partnerships, it should provide the names of the equity and non-equity (e.g. debt, grant dollars) investors who provided the upper-tier capital to the investment fund or partnership.
 It must not provide the name of the investment funds or partnerships.
 All investments received from individual investors should be aggregated and listed under the name “Individual Investors.”
 Do not list the names of individuals in Table E2.

-Only enter information on QEIs raised on or before the release date of the NMTC Allocation Application on May 9, 2018.
-The

-Applicant may not enter information on planned QEIs or QEIs projected to close.
+Only enter information on QEIs raised on or before the release date of the NMTC Allocation Application (specified in the NMTC Application FAQ document).
+The Applicant may not enter information on planned QEIs or QEIs projected to close.

 In the third column, indicate whether the investment was provided as a direct QEI or if it was provided to an investment fund or partnership that in turn made the QEI.